yogiraaz/nightwolf-cotribution/performance.md

 We will try to break your investigation steps into major bullet points and helps you to find the root causes of the issue.

 ## Tools helpful in your investigation:

+Below listed tools are Linux performance monitoring tools, which will help you find out the root cause of the issue,

 ![!image](../img/TroubleShooting.jpg)

   - <a href="https://linux.die.net/man/1/top" target="_blank">top</a>